 Controlling the net is regarded as far more important in doubles than in singles.
 This is due to the fact that it is much easier to score points at the net as you can make use of a greater variety of angles for your volleys.
 Additionally, the presence of an extra player on your team works to maximize the possible spaces on the court.

-Typically, the server or returner in doubles will be at the baseline of court while the other player will be at the net.
+Typically, the server or returner in doubles will be at the baseline of the court while the other player will be at the net.
 As the game progresses back and forth, the baseline player should support his or her partner at the net also.

 In order to gain a strategic advantage, many players in doubles matches will pressure the weakest player on the other side of the court.
 This pressure is applied by directing the flow of the game towards the weaker player, forcing them to react in a way that sets the pace of the match.

-This psychological component of the game is key when it comes to securing victory in doubles matches, although it could be seen as a bit machevillan or slightly unfair!
+This psychological component of the game is key when it comes to securing victory in doubles matches, although it could be seen as slightly unfair!

 In doubles, you can perform a lob and overhead move by hitting the ball at an angle so that when the ball is returned your partner can smash it back to the opposing team.
 Another option is it return the ball straight down the middle between the two players, which can take your opponents off guard.

 The serve and return are known as the two most important shots in tennis.
 A key difference between a single and double match is that hitting the ball at an angle may not be the best tactic due to the presence of another player.
 Most seasoned tennis pros prefer to hit the ball straight, as it is rarely expected.